No Bears - Khers nist - Jafar Panahi - door

 2022, directed by Jafar Panahi

-So much happens in the nearly seven-minute opening shot of No Bears that even a scholar of Iranian cinema could be excused for missing the allusion to Kiarostami at the end – but in the second shot when Ghanbar raises a ladder to the roof, it should at least stir a whiff of familiarity.
-An important visitor from Tehran has come to a farming village in western Iran to make a documentary.
+So much happens in the nearly seven-minute opening shot of No Bears that even a scholar of Iranian cinema could be excused for missing the allusion to Kiarostami at the end – but in the second shot, when Ghanbar raises a ladder to the roof, it should at least stir a whiff of familiarity.
+A dignitary from Tehran has come to a western Iranian farming village to make a documentary.
 Finding his communication cut off, he seeks higher ground to catch a clear signal.
-The same situation had formed an important plot point in Abbas Kiarostami’s 1999 film The Wind Will Carry Us, only now it’s a wireless internet connection that’s broken instead of a cell phone call.
-This is our hint that No Bears will be Jafar Panahi’s effort to update a story told by his mentor, to bring the earlier film into the present day and thus to expose what has changed in the last twenty-three years.
+The same situation made an important plot point in Abbas Kiarostami’s 1999 film The Wind Will Carry Us, only now it’s a wireless internet connection that’s broken instead of a cell phone call.
+This is our hint that Jafar Panahi will be updating a story told by his mentor, bringing the earlier film into the present day and thus exposing what has changed in the last twenty-three years.

 No Bears - Khers nist - Jafar Panahi - laptop

 On these last points we can begin to discern the key difference.
-At its heart Kiarostami’s film had been a positive message aimed at the outside world, an affirmation of Iran’s vitality in contrast to its grim reputation in the West.
-No matter how you might characterize the people occupying Iran’s highest places, the ordinary people of the country’s valleys, farms, villages, and presumably its cities were vibrant and life-loving like the ordinary people of any other country.
+Kiarostami’s film had projected a positive image at the outside world, affirming Iran’s vitality in contrast to its grim reputation in the West.
+No matter how you might characterize the people occupying Iran’s highest places, the ordinary people of the valleys, farms, villages, and presumably the cities were vibrant and life-loving like the ordinary people of any other country.
 In Panahi’s film this idealistic portrait is no longer applicable.
 The village chief tells Panahi that “farming is not rewarding anymore.
 The drought finished off farmers.
 They make their living by exchanging smuggled goods at the border.”

 No Bears makes no further mention of climate change, but in this almost offhand remark it acknowledges that we now live in a world where the optimistic spirit of Kiarostami’s film is no longer pertinent.
 The high-low and urban-rural distinctions which structure both films are no longer contrasts but rather parallels.
 High or low, wealthy or poor, important or ordinary, our problems are equivalent because we’re all bound by a shared planet.